noaione/yuusha-shoukan-ln/sources/v04/afterword.md

 information about Kaito, but every work she had said shows that she likes Kaito, a being whose purpose and identity are unknown.
-However, the role of the Phantasmal King No Face is gradually increasing, and she will become the center of the story, especially in the next volume,so I hope you’ll look forward to that too.
+However, the role of the Phantasmal King No Face is gradually increasing, and she will become the center of the story, especially in the next volume, so I hope you’ll look forward to that too.

 Now that we’ve talked about the 4th Volume, I’d like to make some announcements